lucy2n/lucy2n/README.md

 # About Me:
 - I'm Lucy Naumenko, a front-end engineer from Belarus 🌎<br>
+- Now I'm working on a project for a charity.
+We are transferring the project from Bitrix to React, Moleculer 👩‍💻<br>
+- I continue to study React, TypeScript, JavaScript and NodeJs🌝 <br>
 - I love to draw and create something new 🌈 <br>
-- Right now I'm learning NodeJs, React, TypeScript and JavaScript 🌝
 - [My website](https://lucy2n.github.io/portfolio/) ✨
 ## How to reach me:
 [![Telegram Badge](https://img.shields.io/badge/-lucy_naumenko-blue?style=flat&logo=Telegram&logoColor=white)](https://t.me/lucy_naumenko)